 What powers and duties does a trustee have?

 Unless limited by the terms of the trust, the trustee has the powers listed in the Oregon trust code.
 The statutory powers include the authority to open bank accounts; invest and reinvest trust assets; buy, sell, lease, and repair trust property; pay bills and taxes; and pay reasonable compensation to the trustee and to the attorneys and accountants who advise or assist the trustee.
-The trustee's primary duty is to carry out the instructions of the settlor as written in the trust.
-The trustee's other duties include taking charge of the money and property that is in the trust, keeping good accounting records of the trust assets, managing the trust assets for the benefit of the beneficiaries of the trust; and providing certain information to the beneficiaries of the trust.
+The trustee’s primary duty is to carry out the instructions of the settlor as written in the trust.
+The trustee’s other duties include taking charge of the money and property in the trust, keeping good accounting records of the trust assets, managing the trust assets for the benefit of the beneficiaries of the trust; and providing certain information to the beneficiaries of the trust.

 Is the court involved in trust administration?

 If a revocable living trust is drafted and funded properly, probate is not necessary.
 Probate may be necessary if the settlor owns assets that are not in the trust when the settlor dies.
 If the trust is created in a will, the trust is generally funded as part of the probate process.
 The court is not usually involved in the administration of a trust.
 In some situations, a trustee or a beneficiary may file a petition asking the court to take action to resolve issues concerning a trust.

 The trust continues as long as there are assets in the trust.
 If a revocable living trust directs the trustee to distribute the assets at the death of the settlor, the trustee can terminate the trust after the debts, taxes, and administrative costs have been paid and the distributions to the beneficiaries have been made.
 The terms of a trust for the settlor’s children may instruct the trustee to keep the trust open for the rest of the children’s lives or to distribute the assets when the youngest child reaches a specific age.
 A trust for a charitable organization may continue operating indefinitely.

 How much does trust administration cost?